-High-speed Internet access with standard up-to-date browsers.
-To get a list of Blackboard's supported browsers see: Browser support (https://help.blackboard.com/Learn/Student/Getting\Started/Browser\Support#supported-browsers)
+- High-speed Internet access with standard up-to-date browsers.
+To get a list of Blackboard's supported browsers see: Browser support (https://help.blackboard.com/Learn/Student/Ultra/Getting\Started/Browser\Support) - Students must maintain consistent and reliable access to their GMU email and Blackboard, as these are the official methods of communication for this course. - Students will need a headset microphone for use with web conferencing tools. - Students may be asked to create logins and passwords on supplemental websites and/or to download trial software to their computer or tablet as part of course requirements.